 Milch breeds, also known as dairy breeds, are primarily bred for milk production.
 They possess traits that make them excellent milk producers.
 Examples of milch breeds in India include:

 a) Holstein-Friesian: Holstein cows are one of the most popular milch breeds worldwide.
-They are known for their high milk yield and adaptability to different climates.
+These animals are recognized for producing large quantities of milk and their ability to thrive in various climatic conditions.

 b) Jersey: Jersey cows are relatively smaller in size but are highly efficient in milk production.
 They have a higher butterfat content in their milk, making it ideal for dairy products like cheese and butter.